devriesalmer/kWh/readme.md

 sudo update-rc.d kwhmeter defaults
 ```

-Crontab for creating the graphics
+Crontab for creating the graphics and copy files to a remote disk mounted as "myweb"
 ```
 */20 * * * * sudo /home/pi/kWh/update.sh >/dev/null 2>&1
 ```